-- Don’t expose cages to drafts.
-If your cage is too close to an A/C vent or open window, your animals can get freeze to death or enter a hibernative state.
+- Don’t expose cages to drafts: If your cage is too close to an A/C vent or open window, your animals can get freeze to death or enter a state of hibernation.

 Controlling Your Cat Around Smaller Pets

-- Play with your cat.
-If you give your cat attention, it won’t think it’s been replaced.
-Plus that way you’ll satisfy the cat’s hunting instincts and it will lose interest in eating your mice.
+- Play with your cat: If you give your cat attention, it won’t think it’s been replaced.
+Plus, you’ll satisfy the cat’s hunting instincts and it will lose interest in eating your mice.

 What to Do If Your Pet’s Been Injured or Poisoned